 3. Provide support to help them make a purchase decision.

 I spearheaded this project with a senior designer.
-I collaborated with UX researcher, 2 PMs, Engineering team, Solution Architect to design the complete trial experience.
+I collaborated with UX researcher, 2 PMs, engineering team, solution Architect during the duration of my internship.

 Starting with what exists